Indiana Child Support: Tending To Your Child’s Needs

 - Health care costs

 A basic child support obligation usually covers costs like these.
-Additional costs may also factor into the child support order, including extraordinary medical expenses or for the child to participate in extracurricular activities.
+Additional costs may also factor into the child support order in Indiana, including extraordinary medical expenses or for the child to participate in extracurricular activities.
 As such, a child support obligation may also identify additional child-related expenses the parents must share, typically in proportion to each parent’s income.

 How Long Does a Parent Have Child Support Obligations